I didn’t know about shadow work.

 All I knew was that, if I could, I would’ve disappeared.

 I feared getting into another raging dispute with my partner.
 I cringed at colleagues’ rude remarks, and the immense workload.
-Living abroad severed me from all of my friends and family.
+Living abroad severed me from friends and family.

 I felt lonely, depressed and helpless.